In July (film): Plot

 At the beginning of his summer holiday, a somewhat naive trainee teacher Daniel (Moritz Bleibtreu) buys a ring from a stall run by a neighbor, the aspiring artist and street vendor Juli (in German, "Juli" would be not only the month July but also a common nickname for someone named "Julia"; Christiane Paul).
 The ring bears a Mayan sun symbol, which, according to Juli, has the power to lead him to the woman of his dreams, whom he will recognise by a similar sun symbol.
 As Juli has the ring's counterpart, and as she is in love with him, she invites Daniel to a party that evening, hoping that they will meet.

 Curious, Daniel goes to the party and meets Melek (İdil Üner), a young Turkish woman who is wearing a T-shirt imprinted with a sun symbol.
 Convinced that she is the woman of his dreams, Daniel talks to her.
 Melek is only passing through and looking for a place to spend the night.
 After spending the evening together seeing the sights of Hamburg, Daniel invites her to spend the night in his apartment.

 Daniel and Melek leave the party just as Juli arrives.
 She sees them leave together.
 In her disappointment, she decides to leave town.
 Next day she goes to the Autobahn to hitch a ride, with no predetermined destination.

 As fate would have it, Daniel is the first car to stop, on his way back from the airport, where he has just dropped Melek off.
 He has decided to drive to Istanbul in search of Melek, who, as she told him, will be under the bridge over the Bosporus at a certain time a few days later, although he does not know why.
 Daniel takes Juli with him in his stoner roommate's rusty old car.
-And this is the beginning a long and exciting trip across a scorching hot Southeastern Europe.
+And this is the beginning of a long and exciting trip across a scorching hot Southeastern Europe.